IUS-CS/NBC/doc/designPatterns.md

-#H1 Design Patterns
+# Design Patterns

 *******

-We cannot identify any patterns that we aready are using, but the design patters that we are going to implement in this project are factories, iterators and observers.
+__Factory uses__

+	1. We are going to implement a factory to create groups of objects that act as an a enmy to our creator
+	2. Factories also create a new instant of the game

+_Proxy_ Proxy is used in the index file to acess different parts of the game and to upload them on a local server.
+An example of proxy is also used in the main method to acess preload game and update
 *******

-__Factory uses__

-	1. We are going to implement a factory to create each post and post it to the timeline.
-	2. Factories could also be used for creating each new profile.

-__Iterator uses__

-	1. The iterator can be used for the friend's list to show the list of the user's friends, but will not show the posts of the friends.

-__Obserber uses_

-	1. The observer will be used for profile pictures on each post, so when the profile picture is changed the picture on each post will change accordingly.
+command desines could have been used to increase effecinty of the enimes colliding with the player